 C.O.D. is one of the more technical mountain biking trails within the Phil’s area and is a favorite for many rock lovers.
 The start of C.O.D. is somewhat vague.
-You can ride the trail as far East as SW Swarens Ave. which takes you along the bottom of a rocky ridge along Cascade Lake Highway.
-Very few people ride on this section.
+You can ride the trail as far East as SW Swarens Ave. – which takes you along the bottom of a rocky ridge along Cascade Lake Highway.
+Very few people ride on this section as it heads out from a neighborhood.
 The trail crosses Skyline Ranch Road near the Tetherow golf course sign where lots of people enter the trail (on the right side of the sign).

 You can also access the trail at the top of the short hill up Skyline Ranch Road, where you can drop down on the more technical trail at the bottom of the rock ridge, or travel the less technical trail along the top.
-In this same vicinity you can access C.O.D. across from Entrada Lodge and a quarter mile further you can also access C.O.D. across from Good Dog Park.
-This entrance has been destroyed due to a new paved path being created for the USFS visitor center.
-TBD on whether that is fixed…
+In this same vicinity you can access C.O.D. across from Loge Bend and a quarter mile further you can also access C.O.D. across from Rim Rock Park just off the Rim Rock paved path.

-C.O.D. near Tetherow is rocky and technical.
-Momentum is the name of the game!
+Lower C.O.D. near Tetherow is very rocky and technical.
+Momentum is the name of the game.
 Once you head up the steep switchback and up onto the ridge (at the Marvin’s Garden junction), the trail mellows out for a mile or so.
 After that, there’s a fairly good chunk of technical trail once you start heading back down the ridge.
-This section was recently re-routed with lots of armoring and some steep pitches.
-Both lines are currently open.
-The trail stays pretty technical for 3/4 of a mile and then pops back up on top of the ridge again.
+Just as things get spicy – stay to the right after crossing a fire road and going around a large boulder if you want to ride up onto the technical option.
+If you stay left down the fall line you will miss it.
+Both options come together in about 100 yards.
+COD stays fairly technical for 3/4 of a mile and then pops back up on top of the ridge again.

-Shortly after the Black line is the Old Dirty Pirate (ODP) section of trail that has been converted from a log riding/free riding area to part of the new 2-way C.O.D..
+Shortly after the Welcome Center intersection is the Old Dirty Pirate (ODP) section of trail that has been converted from a log riding/free riding area to part of the new 2-way C.O.D.
 It’s still technical in a few spots but due to the USFS requiring wood features to be engineered, most obstacles have been removed.

-Finally C.O.D. is back to one trail after ODP and stays as such up to Stormking.
+C.O.D. goes from techy in sections to easy from the end of ODP to the intersection with Stormking.
 There are a couple short options here and there — but nothing as confusing as Lower C.O.D.